jcm-co/grandFinal/README.md

 As a final project of the FinTech bootcamp, our team has developed a new way of managing your payroll.
 By leveraging Smart Contracts technology you can now easily process your corporate payroll in a fast & secure manner.
-Our team can create a bespoke environment for your company to accommodate for loalized tax schemes, bonus structures, share structures, benefits,...
+Our team can create a bespoke environment for your company to accommodate for localized tax schemes, bonus structures, share structures, benefits,...

 For this product we've chosen to leverage a Minimum Viable Product, with a number of product improvements mentioned in this document.
 It is our objective to add these features in the near future.